NewDark90/privacy-coins-2021/post/main.md

 ### **MimbleWimble**

 A newer technology that hides all transactions and amounts.
-Uses a "blinding factor" that acts similiarly to secret addresses that are shared between both parties, which means only the sender and reciever know they are a part of the transaction.
+Uses a "blinding factor" that acts similarly to secret addresses that are shared between both parties, which means only the sender and receiver know they are a part of the transaction.
 Also, probably most importantly, MimbleWimble is a Harry Potter spell for tongue-tying.

 Pros: